 I am the co-director of the Digital Dickens Notes Project, which is analyzing the working notes Charles Dickens kept for many of his serial novels.
 The Digital Dickens Notes Project allows users to explore the Working Notes Charles Dickens kept as he wrote his novels in monthly or weekly installments.
 In as few as 19 pages per novel, the Notes are concise, dynamic records of Victorian serial composition.
 The project allows users to access legible, visually faithful transcriptions of the Working Notes; read editorial annotations that interpret and explain the significance of the Notes; learn about Dickens’s compositional practice; and consider how to incorporate Dickens’s Notes into your teaching and research.

 I co-direct this project alongside Adam Grener, Senior Lecturer in the English Programme at Te Herenga Waka--Victoria University of Wellington, New Zealand.
+The project was peer reviewed by Beverley Park Rilett in Reviews in Digital Humanities in September 2024.

 I co-direct this project alongside Adam Grener, Senior Lecturer in the English Programme at Te Herenga Waka--Victoria University of Wellington, New Zealand.
+The project was peer reviewed by Beverley Park Rilett in Reviews in Digital Humanities in September 2024.

 Gibson, Anna, Adam Grener, Frankie Goodenough, & Scott Bailey.
 “Digital Deliverables: The Digital Dickens Notes Project.”
 Victorians Institute Journal, vol. 49, 2022, pp. 210-223.